 - It’s easy to track where the PO is at any time via the built-in audit trail and task list.

-- Since the completed purchase order documents and data are stored electronically, it’s easy to search for and find any PO and to report on them.
+- Since the system stores the completed purchase order documents and data electronically, it’s easy to search for and find any PO and to report on them.

 Automation Is Easy With frevvo’s Visual, Low-Code Platform

 Our visual low-code platform is so easy to use that we’re confident anyone can automate purchase orders.
 It includes everything you need to meet real business requirements including:

 - Custom PDF generation